- What Is a Salmon Patch?

 It is suggested that as soon as you notice any mark on your baby’s skin, you should get in checked by your doctor to know whether or not it is harmful to your baby.
 Refrain from any kind of self-diagnosis and assumptions regarding the marks on your baby’s skin.

-Your doctor can easily establish a salmon patch by simply looking at it.
-However, apart from the appearance the location of the mark also helps your doctor is making the correct diagnosis.
-There may not be any requirement or any other test or biopsy to confirm the diagnosis unless your doctor feels otherwise.
+Your doctor can easily identify a salmon patch by merely looking at it.
+However, apart from the appearance, the location of the mark also helps your doctor in making a correct diagnosis.
+There may not be a requirement for a test or biopsy to confirm the diagnosis unless your doctor feels otherwise.

 When to See a Doctor?

 Birthmarks are harmless, and the birthmark skin behaves like normal skin only.
 If your doctor has confirmed that the mark on your baby’s skin is a salmon patch, then there is no need to worry.
 However, if you notice any change in your baby’s birthmark, then you need to act immediately.
-If you notice any swelling, bleeding, crack or any other unusual symptoms on or around your baby’s birthmark skin, you should seek immediate medical help.
+If you notice swelling, bleeding, or any other unusual symptom on or around your baby’s birthmark, you should seek immediate medical help.

 A mark on your baby’s body may invoke concern in parents, and it is very normal to feel so.
-However, it is also true that most angel kisses and stork bites are temporary and may soon disappear from your baby’s skin.
-If you have any concern about salmon marks on your baby’s skin, you should get in touch with your doctor.
+However, it is also true that most angel kisses and stork bites are temporary and may soon disappear.
+If you have any concerns about salmon patches on your baby’s skin, you should get in touch with your doctor.